markqvist/RNode_Firmware/Console/source/s_sideband.md

 [title]: <> (Sideband)
 ## Sideband
-Sideband is an LXMF client for Android, Linux and macOS.
+Sideband is an LXMF client for Android, Linux, Windows and macOS.
 It has built-in support for communicating over RNodes, and many other mediums, such as Packet Radio, WiFi, I2P, or anything else Reticulum supports.

-Sideband also supports exchanging messages through encrypted QR-codes on paper, or through messages embedded directly in lxm:// links.
+Sideband also supports voice calls, file transfers, and exchanging messages through encrypted QR-codes on paper, or through messages embedded directly in lxm:// links.

 ![Screenshot]({ASSET_PATH}gfx/sideband.webp)